Review: Shards of Silence by Brian Lee Young

 Encanto meets Coraline in this spooky middle grade story that deals with family ties, fear of change, and generational trauma as it follows a girl who must convince an old, haunted house to release its hold on her and her family.

 Eleven-year-old Micah has no interest in moving out of her grandfather’s house.
 She loves living with Poppop and their shared hobby of driving around rich neighborhoods to find treasures in others’ trash.
-To avoid packing, Micah goes for a bike ride and ends up at Finch House, the decrepit Victorian that Poppop … Continue reading
+To avoid packing, Micah goes for a bike ride and ends up at Finch House, the decrepit Victorian … Continue reading

 Review: Brick Dust and Bones by M. R. Fournet